 * “Come on!
 All of you.
 Top floor!”
 “That’s forty-five floors up!
 Believe me, I’ve done them all!”

 * “Here I am at last.
-This is the story of how I died” Rose, oh my God.
-So much clickbait dialogue.
+This is the story of how I died” Rose, oh my God, stop with the clickbait dialogue.